AndresArturo/goeuro-dev-test/README.md

 ```
 Once the data is represented in this format it can then be transformed internally and finally re-parsed to the destination's data format.

 Throughout the development process most of the architectural decisions were taken in accordance with the SOLID principles, design patterns and personal expertise.
-An overview of the final class diagram after refactoring of some code smells (like *class extraction* for *duplicated code* in the transformation classes) is showed below.
+An overview of the final class diagram after refactoring some code smells (like *superclass extraction* for *duplicated code* in the transformation classes) is showed below.

 ![Class diagram](/classes.png)